Buying a home in Panvel today feels like standing at the edge of a moving train.

 For example:

-- Pushpak Nagar still offers 1BHKs in the affordable green zone (~₹48 lakh).
+- Pushpak Nagar still offers 1BHKs in the affordable green zone (~₹45 lakh) — the only Panvel pocket that has actually softened by ~1% YoY in 2026.

-- Old Panvel is mostly in the red for 2BHKs, making it harder for a middle-class buyer without a bigger budget.
+- Old Panvel is mostly in the red for 2BHKs — station-adjacent stock now starts above ₹70 lakh, making it harder for a middle-class buyer without a bigger budget.

 - Ghotkampada offers 2BHKs in the yellow zone, which can work if your income is stable and you’re okay with a slightly higher EMI.